pvanderbilt/coq-lang-playarea/README.md

 	- lemmas for reasoning about contexts and lookup;
 	- lemmas that simplify later proofs.

-	The relations are defined as fixpoints to get around the problem with LEProps3.
+	The relations are defined as fixpoints to get around the problems identified in LEProps3.
 	However, there is some Coq-imposed ugliness that would be nice to clean up.

 - [LEProps3.v](LEProps3.v): This is an earlier attempt at soundness using an inductive